iwasaxbi/daily-code-journal/README.md

 ## Day 2 - Progress 💻
 - Learned about CSS basics and selectors.
 - Practiced styling a webpage using fonts, colors, and margins.

+## Night Update 🌙
+- Practiced more CSS examples.
+- Tried making a responsive navbar.
+- Slowly getting more confident with layout styling.